Bhakti Yoga & The Other Three Types of Yoga in the Bhagavad Gita

 The word ‘karma’ means action.
 Karma-yoga is defined in the Bhagavad Gita Essentials as, ‘The path by which one continues to act in the world with detachment.
 Such acts, therefore, do not create further consequences.’

-Krishna acknowledges the very nature of life causes us to inevitably act.
+Krishna acknowledges that the very nature of life causes us to inevitably act.
 Even enlightened ones are compelled by this nature.
-Therefore, this method to gain self knowledge and ultimately, self-realisation, is recommended.
+Therefore, this method to gain self-knowledge and, ultimately, self-realisation is recommended.
 This selfless action, performed for the welfare of the world, is foundational for the following two yogas.

 Dhyana-yoga

 The word ‘dhyāna’ means meditation.
-Dhyana-yoga is discussed in chapter six of the Bhagavad Gita.
-Once Karma-yoga is successfully practised, this creates a desired state for dhyana-yoga, where the mind is made to focus within and have the direct perception of the atma (soul).
+Dhyana-yoga is discussed in Chapter Six of the Bhagavad Gita.
+Once Karma-yoga is successfully practised, this creates a desired state for dhyana-yoga, where the mind is made to focus within and have a direct perception of the atma (soul).

 Despite the clear and practical techniques Krishna gives Arjuna to master the mind through the practice of meditation, the chapter on dhyana-yoga concludes with the glorification of bhakti-yoga, as the highest of all.